Equal Opportunities Division

 Our programmes and measures are aimed in particular at students and employees who are discriminated against and structurally disadvantaged on the basis of these actual or presumed characteristics:

-• Racist attributions (based on appearance, name, presumed origin or religious affiliation, etc.)
+• racist attributions (based on appearance, name, presumed origin or religious affiliation, etc.)

 • gender or gender attribution